treeverse/lakeFS/docs/enterprise/getstarted/index.md

 1. Access to configure SSO IdP, like Azure AD Enterprise Application.
 1. A proxy server should be configured to route traffic between the 2 servers (in K8S that is Ingress).
 1. Token for [dockerhub/fluffy](https://hub.docker.com/u/treeverse) Docker image.
 Please [contact us](mailto:support@treeverse.io) to get access to the Dockerhub image.

 ### Deploy lakeFS Enterprise with SSO

 Authentication in lakeFS Enterprise is handled by the Fluffy sso service which runs side-by-side with lakeFS.
 The following examples are based on our [Helm Chart](#lakefs-helm-chart).

 For details on configuring the supported identity providers with Fluffy in-depth configuration see [SSO][lakefs-sso-enterprise-spec].

-**Note:** Full Fluffy configuration can be found [here]({% link enterprise/fluffy-configuration.md %}).
+**Note:** Full Fluffy configuration can be found [here][fluffy-configuration].
 {: .note }

 * OpenID Connect